binduchinnasamy/cosmos-graph-movie-rating/readme.md

 ## User File Description

-User information is in the file "users.dat" and is in the following
+User information is in the file "userssubset.dat" and is in the following
 format:

 UserID::Gender::Age::Occupation::Zip-code

-All demographic information is provided voluntarily by the users and is not checked for accuracy.
-Only users who have provided some demographic information are included in this data set.

 - Gender is denoted by a "M" for male and "F" for female
 - Age is chosen from the following ranges: